 The science behind Zoom fatigue

-The following sections provide a more detailed examination of each factor.
+Next, we’ll provide a more detailed examination of each factor.

 Intense eye contact

 During video calls, we often experience prolonged, intense eye contact, as we feel obligated to maintain constant focus on the speaker.
 This can lead to stress and anxiety, as our brains aren’t used to processing such extended periods of direct eye contact in real-life social interactions.
+Even minor delays or lack of eye contact can affect how people perceive the speaker's engagement and friendliness, making them seem less approachable or attentive.

-Furthermore, the lack of nonverbal cues in virtual meetings can exacerbate this anxiety.
+Also, the lack of nonverbal cues in virtual meetings can exacerbate this anxiety.
 Recognizing the impact of intense eye contact can help us find ways to alleviate the stress associated with it.

 Constant self-monitoring